ewolff/service-mesh-primer/manuscript/03-Example.md

 [Kiali](https://www.kiali.io/) is a tool that is specialized in generating dependency graphs of microservices.
 It also shows traffic rates, latencies, and health of the services.
 That way, it provides a great overview of the microservices and their relationships.
+[Figure 3.6](#fig-example-kiali) shows an example of a dependency graph.

-{id="fig-example-kiali", width="50%"}
+{id="fig-example-kiali", width="70%"}
 ![Figure 3.6: Dependencies in Kiali](images/example-kiali.png)

 The